AndyUGA/Book-Note-Tracker/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

 # Book Note Tracker
-A website that allows a user to keep organized notes about the current book that they are reading
+A web application that allows users to record notes about the book they are reading.

 <p align = "middle"> Landing Page </p>